-.. go in a 3D view directly into your friend's AR glasses from your smartwatch and view some good photos they'd just taken and permitted you to see.
+.. go, in a 3D view, directly into your friend's AR glasses from your mobile and view some good photos they'd just taken and permitted you to see.

 .. pick up links to a couple of those photos, go over to a castle you're building on your home hub and pin them on the wall there.

 .. get the security, robustness and speed of that photo being transferred between their glasses and your smartwatch and hub directly over point-to-point radio, WiFi or Internet.

 .. link the castle on the hub to and from your 3D home space on that hub, enabling you to walk seamlessly between them.